-- 1. Provide psychiatric hospitalization and other services to individuals identified by CSBs as meeting statutory requirements for admission in § 37.2-817 of the Code of Virginia and criteria in the Continuity of Care Procedures in the CSB Administrative Requirements, including the development of specific capabilities to meet the needs of individuals with co-occurring mental health and substance use disorders in accordance with State Board Policy 1015. - 2.
-Within the resources available, provide residential, training, or habilitation services to individuals with intellectual disability identified by CSBs as needing those services in a training center and who are certified for admission pursuant to § 37.2-806 of the Code of Virginia. - 3.
+1. Provide psychiatric hospitalization and other services to individuals identified by CSBs as meeting statutory requirements for admission in § 37.2-817 of the Code and criteria in the Continuity of Care Procedures in the CSB Administrative Requirements, including the development of specific capabilities to meet the needs of individuals with co-occurring mental health and substance use disorders in accordance with State Board Policy 1015.

+- 2. Within the resources available, provide residential, training, or habilitation services to individuals with developmental disabilities identified by CSBs as needing those services in a training center and who are certified for admission pursuant to § 37.2-806 of the Code. - 3.
 To the fullest extent that resources allow, provide services that address the specific needs of individuals with a focus on service quality, accessibility, and availability and on self-determination, empowerment, and recovery. - 4.
 Support and encourage the involvement and participation of individuals receiving services and family members of individuals receiving services in policy formulation and services planning, delivery, monitoring, and evaluation. - 5.
-Establish services and linkages that promote seamless and efficient transitions of individuals between state facility and community services. - 6.
+Establish services and linkages that promote seamless and efficient transitions of individuals - 6.
 Promote sharing of program knowledge and skills with other partners to identify models of service delivery that have demonstrated positive outcomes for individuals. - 7.
 Problem-solve and collaborate with CSBs on complex or difficult situations involving individuals receiving services.

-Recognizing that these unique roles create distinct visions and perceptions of individual and service needs at each point (statewide, communities, and state facilities) of services planning, management, delivery, and evaluation, the partners are committed to maintaining effective lines of communication with each other and with other providers involved in the services system through their participation in regional partnerships generally and for addressing particular challenges or concerns.
-Mechanisms for communication include the System Leadership Council; representation on work groups, task forces, and committees; use of websites and electronic communication; consultation activities; and circulation of drafts for soliciting input from other partners.
-When the need for a requirement is identified, the partners agree to use a participatory process, similar to the process used by the central office to develop departmental instructions for state facilities, to establish the requirement.
+Recognizing that these unique roles create distinct visions and perceptions of individual and service needs at each point (statewide, communities, and state facilities) of services planning, management, delivery, and evaluation, partners are committed to maintaining effective lines of communication with each other and with other providers involved in the services system through their participation in regional partnerships generally and for addressing particular challenges or concerns.
+Mechanisms for communication include representation on work groups, task forces, and committees; use of websites and electronic communication; consultation activities; and circulation of drafts for soliciting input from other partners.
+When the need for a requirement is identified, the partners agree to use a participatory process, similar to the process used by the Central Office to develop departmental instructions for state facilities, to establish the requirement.

-These efforts by the partners will help to ensure that individuals have access to a public, individually focused, person-centered, community-based, and integrated system of mental health, developmental, and substance use disorder services that maximizes available resources, adheres to the most effective, evidence-based, best, or promising service delivery practices, utilizes the FY 2018 Community Services Performance Contract Renewal and Revision: Central Office, State Facility, and Community Services Board Partnership Agreement Renewal and Revision extensive expertise that is available within the public system of care, and encourages and supports the self-determination, empowerment, and recovery of individuals receiving services, including the provision of services by them.
+These efforts by the partners will help to ensure that individuals have access to a public, individually focused, person-centered, community-based, and integrated system of mental health, developmental, and substance use disorder services that maximizes available resources, adheres to the most effective, evidence-based, best, or promising service delivery practices, utilizes the extensive expertise that is available within the public system of care, and encourages and supports the self-determination, empowerment, and recovery of individuals receiving services, including the provision of services by them.